 One thing we that we can do, as socialists, is use what purchase we have in traditional and ‘new’ media to put forward the case for socialism as an urgent necessity and to organize class struggle activity.
 We can also expose mainstream media bias and misinformation, providing a critical framework for making sense of what we see, read and hear.
 This is not a hopeless task.
 After all, people don’t believe everything they are told.
-Even many media workers are highly skeptical about the system they work within.
+Even many media workers are highly sceptical about the system they work within.
 Take journalists, for instance.
 Highly paid, elite journalists like Andrew Marr or Jeremy Paxman are predictably conservative in their political views.
-Most ordinary journalists, however, are workers who, while having to go along with management demands in order to keep their jobs, are all too aware of the media’s role in producing capitalist propaganda and have often resisted it.
+Most ordinary journalists, however, are workers who, while having to go along with management demands in order to keep their jobs, are all too aware of the media’s role in producing capitalist propaganda and have sometimes even opposed it.
 You can't fool all the people all the time.
-But we should have no illusions about the value of piecemeal reforms or small-scale acts of resistance: we will only see the end of the lies and the exploitation involved in media production by ending the capitalist ownership and control of the media.
+But we should have no illusions about the value of piecemeal reforms or small-scale acts of resistance: we will only see the end of media propaganda and the exploitation involved in media production by ending the capitalist ownership and control of the media.
 That means nothing less than the overthrow of the capitalist class itself.